18 Exciting Neuroscience Internships & Research Opportunities for High School Students

 Deadline: Rolling

-This internship is designed to help expose students to neuroscience with a hands-on mentored research experience.
-For the in-person internship experience, JHIBS selects 8 students from Baltimore City public schools, and these students participate in a research project guided by faculty, staff and student mentors and participate in clinical rotations with Johns Hopkins neurologists.
-The summer program culminates in a final oral or poster presentation.
-You can check out past intern projects here for reference.
+The Johns Hopkins Internship in Brain Sciences (JHIBS) provides high school students with a hands-on, mentored research experience in neuroscience.
+The in-person internship is open to eight students from Baltimore City public schools.
+Students conduct faculty-guided research projects and participate in clinical rotations with Johns Hopkins neurologists.
+The program culminates in a final oral or poster presentation.
+You can check out past intern projects for reference.

-If you’re not based in the Baltimore area you can participate in a 5-week virtual internship experience, where you learn basic laboratory techniques and also receive mentorship.
+If you’re not based in Baltimore, you can participate in a five-week virtual internship, learning basic laboratory techniques and receiving mentorship.

 Pay: Hourly wage and transportation funds for in-person experience, $500 scholarship for virtual interns